SatiricFX/circleci-demo-aws-ecs-ecr/README.md

 # CircleCI Demo: AWS ECS ECR [![CircleCI status](https://circleci.com/gh/CircleCI-Public/circleci-demo-aws-ecs-ecr.svg "CircleCI status")](https://circleci.com/gh/CircleCI-Public/circleci-demo-aws-ecs-ecr)

-## Deploy to AWS ECS from ECR via CircleCI 2.0 using Orbs (Example Project)
-This project provides an example of how to use orbs to conveniently build a Docker image on [CircleCI](https://circleci.com), push the Docker image to an Amazon Elastic Container Registry (ECR), and then deploy to Amazon Elastic Container Service (ECS) using AWS Fargate.
-Specifically, the [aws-ecr](https://circleci.com/orbs/registry/orb/circleci/aws-ecr) and the [aws-ecs](https://circleci.com/orbs/registry/orb/circleci/aws-ecs) Orbs will be used in this project.

-A tutorial walkthrough is available for the project at https://circleci.com/docs/2.0/ecs-ecr/

 ## Alternative branches
 * [More advanced example with Orbs](https://github.com/CircleCI-Public/circleci-demo-aws-ecs-ecr/tree/orbs)
 * [Without Orbs](https://github.com/CircleCI-Public/circleci-demo-aws-ecs-ecr/tree/without_orbs)